gregv21v/Chem-Lab/README.md

   - Make it so that fluids can only enter sided tanks through an open side. (partly done way done)
   - make it so that fluids can pass through pipes again
+  - make it so that pipes connected to tanks show like they are connected
 - Create the liquid distributor pipe
 - Create the liquid sorter pipe
 - Create a class for the sell tank (extra)